ffekirnew/shades-cast/backend/README.md

     \q

-### 4. Create and start a virtual environment to contain python and packages of the project:
+### 4. Create and start a virtual environment in the backend folder to contain python and packages of the project:
+    cd backend

     python3 -m venv venv
     source venv/bin/activate